House of Fabergé: Fabergé UK Limited

-In January 2013, Fabergé Limited was sold to the gem mining company Gemfields for 142 million new shares in Gemfields plc, with a value of $90 million at completion of the transaction.
+In January 2013, Fabergé UK Limited was sold to the gem mining company Gemfields for 142 million new shares in Gemfields plc, with a value of $90 million at completion of the transaction.
 After the transaction, Gilbertson, Pallinghurst and its co-investors held some 74% of Gemfields.

-Accounts filed with Companies House in the UK on 25 October 2015 show that Fabergé (UK) Limited, the principal trading entity, lost £0.525 million for the year ending 30 June 2015.
-The accounts reveal that a significant spend in research and development was made during the year in respect of the new timepiece collections.
-These were launched during the year.
-In November 2015, Fabergé won a coveted Grand Prix d'Horlogerie de Genève award – the 'Ladies Hi Mechanical' prize.
+Accounts filed with Companies House in the UK on 25 October 2015 show that Fabergé UK Limited, the principal trading entity, lost £0.525 million for the year ending 30 June 2015.
+A significant spend in research and development was made during the year in respect of the new timepiece collections launched during the year.
+In November 2015, Fabergé won a Grand Prix d'Horlogerie de Genève award, the 'Ladies Hi Mechanical' prize.In 2015, a restaurant in Brooklyn was sued over the use of the brand name.

-In 2017, the Head Office of Fabergé jewellery brand (which is located in London) noticed Mariana Voinova in the photographic project for L'Officiel Ukraine.
-Mariana was invited as an ambassador to the Jewellery House in the spring of the same year and has discharged her duties up to now.

-On 3 October 2017, the Jewellery House Fabergé unveiled both the male and female lines in its advertising campaign.
-Filip Wolfe was the face of the men's collection, and Mariana Voinova represented the women's collection.
-The shooting took place in London.

-In 2020, Fabergé created The Emerald Isle Collection in collaboration with The Craft Irish Whiskey Co., a collection of jewelry and other items.
+In 2017, the head office of Fabergé jewellery in London invited Mariana Voinova to be an ambassador to the jewellery house the same year.
+On 3 October 2017, they unveiled male and female ranges of fine jewellery in its advertising campaign.
+In 2020, Fabergé created The Emerald Isle Collection in collaboration with The Craft Irish Whiskey Co., a collection of jewellery and other items.
 Marcus Mohr of Victor Mayer created a 'Fabergé Egg' for the collection.
-The value of the collection is $ 2 million.
+The value of the collection is $2 million.

-In 2025, the tech entrepreneur Sergei Mosunov purchased the rights to the Fabergé brand from Gemfields plc in a deal worth $50mn.
+In 2025, the entrepreneur Sergei Mosunov purchased Fabergé UK Limited from Gemfields plc in a deal worth $50 million and holds the position of CEO.
+Mosunov stated that he planned to invest further in the company to develop pieces that reflect the quality and heritage of the House of Faberge including super luxury pieces which are contemporary and utilise on only natural diamonds, precious and semi-precious stones rather than lab-grown.

-Important Fabergé collections in Museums around the world

-Fabergé Museum (St. Petersburg, Russia) World's largest collection of Fabergé works, including the former Forbes collection, repatriated to Russia by Viktor Vekselberg.
-With nine imperial eggs.

-The Royal Collection (London, UK) Formed by six successive generations of the British Royal Family, it is one of the finest and most historically important assemblages of Fabergé items, including animal sculptures, flower studies, and three Imperial eggs.

-Kremlin Armory Museum (Moscow, Russia) Houses ten Imperial eggs commissioned by the Tsars.

-Virginia Museum of Fine Arts (VMFA) (Richmond, USA) The museum in Richmond houses five Imperial eggs.

-Hillwood Estate, Museum & Garden (Washington D.C., USA.
-The collection of Marjorie Merriweather Post, it includes two Imperial eggs and other important objects like a notable blue enamel clock.

-Hermitage Museum (St. Petersburg, Russia) Features Fabergé memorial rooms and displays pieces such as miniature copies of the Imperial crown and regalia.
+Museums and exhibitions